JustDanMan/DriftMind/AZURE_BLOB_STORAGE_INTEGRATION.md

 ## 🎉 **Benefits of Integration**

-- **📚 Complete Context**: GPT-4o has access to full documents including PDF and Word files
+- **📚 Complete Context**: GPT-5 Chat has access to full documents including PDF and Word files
 - **🔍 Better Answers**: Increased answer quality through extended context from all file types
 - **� PDF/Word Support**: Extracted text from complex documents provided to AI for analysis
 - **�💾 Persistent Storage**: Both original files and extracted text content are preserved